Federal Reinvents the Shotshell: the Gold Medal Grand

 Federal testing's recorded increase in pattern efficiency is far more interesting: 77.09% 40 yard pattern efficiencies compared to the 72.96% pattern efficiencies from the classic Federal Gold Medals.
 Neil Winston's annual testing recorded the 'old' Federal Gold Medals at a very good 76.4% percent pattern efficiency, so the approximate 4% increase from Gold Medal Grand shells would make it the best target load on the market, quite capable of breaching the elusive 80% barrier of 40 yard pattern efficiency under many sets of ambient conditions.

 The shot is hard, spherical, and consistent in diameter.
-I'm not quite ready to pronounce Federal Grand 12 gauge shotshells as the best performing target shotshells on the market, but it sure is looking that way.
+I'm not quite ready to pronounce Federal Grand 12 gauge shotshells as the best performing target shotshells on the market, but they are indeed a competive shell, averaging right at 75% pattern effciency out of my B-80 with a Trulock .035 inch constriction Precision Hunter choke (actual constriction in my gun .034 inch).
+I've not had any ignition problems, but I've not had ignition problems with any name-brand shells.

 Copyright 2017 by Randy Wakeman.
 All Rights Reserved.